Medically reviewed by Drugs.com. Last updated on Aug 4, 2023.

 Do not use this medicine for a headache that is not a migraine headache.
 Talk to your doctor about what to do for regular headaches.

-To relieve your migraine as soon as possible, use rizatriptan as soon as the headache pain begins.
+To relieve your migraine as soon as possible, use this medicine as soon as the headache pain begins.
 Even if you get warning signals of a coming migraine (an aura), you should wait until the headache pain starts before using rizatriptan.

 Lying down in a quiet, dark room for a while after you use this medicine may help relieve your migraine.